Home Hemodialysis

 - More dietary freedom, less fluid restriction

-Conventional Home Hemodialysis (Three Times a Week)
+Conventional Home Hemodialysis (Three Times per Week)

 - Less time on dialysis